MrJazsohanisharma

 Choosing the correct bean scope is essential for optimizing resource management and application performance.
 Here’s when to consider using each of these scopes:

-• Singleton: Use this scope when you need a single shared instance of a bean throughout the Spring container.
+• Singleton: Use this scope when you need a single shared instance of a bean across the entire Spring container.
 It's the default scope in Spring.
-Singleton beans are best when:
+Singleton beans are ideal when:

-• You want to ensure that there's only one shared instance for the entire application.
+• You want to guarantee that there is only one shared instance for the whole application.

-• The bean is stateless or handles shared state carefully.
+• The bean is stateless or manages shared state with care.

-• Prototype: Use this scope when you need a new instance of a bean every time one is requested from the Spring container.
-Prototype beans are most suitable when:
+• Prototype: Use this scope when you want a new instance of a bean each time one is requested from the Spring container.
+Prototype beans are ideal when:

-• You need a mutable state in your beans where each instance should not impact others.
+• You require a mutable state in your beans, ensuring that each instance operates independently.

-• You are dealing with beans that maintain certain contextual data specific to each user or request.
+• You are working with beans that hold specific contextual data relevant to each user or request.

 3. Code Example